aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part1.md

 terraform fmt
 ```

-*Note this command only produces output if it finds any Terraform file that needed to be re-formatted*
+*Note this command only produces output if it finds a Terraform file that needs to be reformatted.*

+Next validate the file contents.
+The validate step runs checks that verify whether a configuration is syntactically valid and internally consistent.

 ```
 terraform validate